redjax/red-utils/docs/developing.md

     if pkgutil.find_loader("pandas"):
         from . import pandas_utils
     ```
   - The new `pandas_utils` module should be available if `pandas` is available in the Python path
+- Build the app with `pdm build`
+- Create a new directory somewhere outside the repository, i.e. `~/testing/red-utils`
+  - Initialize the project (example uses `pdm`):
+    - `pdm init`
+    - Answer the initialization prompts
+  - Add `red-utils` from its local path
+    - `pdm add ~/git/red-utils`
+  - To remove the local dependency, just run `pdm remove ~/git/red-utils`